femboyfin/dbdideas/survivor_perks.md

 - Removed both range limitations *(was 128 meters)*
   - Simplifies the perk slightly which should hopefully slightly increase appeal via reduced complexity.
 - Now active from the beginning of the Trial *(was once all Generators are completed)*
-  - Enables prerunning to gates before the final generator has been completed while also reducing complexity of the perk description slightly.
+  - Enables pre-running to gates before the final generator has been completed while also reducing complexity of the perk description slightly.
 - Now displays the Wake Up! icon to all teammates in the Player Effects portion of the HUD once the gates are powered. (undocumented)
   - This prevents awkward situations where a non-partied survivor won't let you open the exit gate, preventing you from using your perk and opening it slower.